edmundhhn/transformers-theory-and-practice/project/README.md

 - __Impact__:
 With the pricing model, sellers have a tool that can help them set a price easier, whilst buyers can also potentially use the tool to determine if the item they are purchasing is priced reasonably.

-- __Advantages__ :
-  - __Streamlines the Pricing Process__: Our tool can save time and cost for both parties in deciding what is the optimum price for a product

 - __Disadvantages__ :
   - __Accuracy__: Should not be taken as the final pricing agent.
 There is still a significant gap between the prediction and actual price.